-In past years, DEC's program of work related to forest practices focused on ensuring the implementation of forestry BMPs via timber harvest plan reviews and field inspections on state, municipal, federal, and private lands.
-During this time, DEC maintained one full-time staff position to oversee forest practices activities statewide.
-This position is funded primarily through a Performance Partnership Grant from the EPA.
-Because of department budget reductions and associated reallocated workloads and priorities, starting in FY16 (July 1, 2015), this position was reduced to half-time forest practices work.
-With the relatively low amount of timber harvesting throughout the state, this level of staffing was appropriate, particularly given the oversight of forest practices activities provided by the greater number of DOF and Habitat Division staff.
-However, in 2017, because of further staffing shortages and the need to focus available resources on DEC's statutory responsibilities, the department's continued involvement in Forest Practices centered on the "shall" sections of the Forest Resources & Practices Act.
-Specifically, the sections shown below.
+DEC's scope of work related to forest practices is focused on ensuring the implementation of forestry BMPs via timber harvest plan reviews and a limited number of field inspections on state, federal, other pubic, and private lands.
+DEC currently provides approximately 0.25 FTE of time to forest practices work.
+With the relatively low amount of timber harvesting currently occurring throughout the state, this level of staffing is considered to be appropriate, particularly given the oversight of forest practices activities provided by the greater number of dedicated DOF and Habitat Division staff.
+DEC's continued involvement in Forest Practices centers on the sections shown below.